kschuler/guide/guidelines/documentation.md

 Within each of these folders, there is a single file or sub-folder for each individual experiment.
 All files and folders begin with the experiment id, the collection that experiment belongs to, followed by a descriptive title in all lower-case with `-` as the separator: `EXPID-collection-descriptive-title`.

+This ensure that (1) when sorted alphabetically, the files will arrange by ID number (2) that whenever a file is opened or shared, the filename makes it absolutely clear what it is you are looking it (e.g. there are not a million file folders named "data"), (3) searching by EXPID allows you to find all files related to a given experiment.

 Collections of experiments can be identified by the first name in the experiment title, and sub-collections can be identified by the experiment id number (EXPID).
 You can see how nicely this naming convention works by viewing my [lab notebook](http://kathrynschuler.com/labnotebook).

 ##### `subject-tracking`